-I am a composer, performer and producer of music – and also currently enjoying a hugely diverse and busy role in the music industry as Director of NZ Membership at APRA AMCOS.
+I’m a composer, performer and producer of music – and also the Director of NZ Membership at APRA AMCOS.

 I compose contemporary classical music as well as music for film, television and theatre.
 I play keyboards and sing.
 I arrange orchestral music for other artists.
 I’ve worked as a musical director and composer for large scale events and television programs.
 I’ve acted as an advisor and assessor for local and national arts organisations.
 I’ve worked as a live broadcaster, presenting and announcing programmes about music on National Radio.
 I’ve also written and presented pre-concert talks for audiences attending chamber music and orchestral concerts, and occasionally present guest lectures at schools and universities around the country.

 I love doing all of these things.
 Because New Zealand is a small place, the music industry is an intimate environment and most of the people working in it know, respect and support each other.
 The projects we work on are usually low budget ones, but that gives us the opportunity to try things that people risking large sums of other people’s money might not.

 I’ve worked with a wide range of New Zealand musicians and artists.
 My classical work has been commissioned, performed and/or recorded by the New Zealand Symphony Orchestra, the Auckland Philharmonia, the New Zealand String Quartet, NZTrio, Stroma, Michael Houstoun and Stephen de Pledge.
 In the popular music world, I’ve collaborated with artists like Neil Finn, Don McGlashan, Anika Moa, SJD, Shapeshifter and Nathan Haines.
 As a film composer I’ve worked with Peter Jackson, Jonathan King and Robert Sarkies among some others.